wangguanan/Pytorch-Person-ReID-Baseline-PCB-Beyond-Part-Models/README.md

 * We support:
   * A strong PCB implementation which outperforms most existing implementations.
-  * End-to-end training and evaluation.
+  * A simple and clear implementation, and end-to-end training and evaluation.

 ## Dependencies
 * [Anaconda (Python 2.7)](https://www.anaconda.com/download/)